CSGarcia1191/csg0123/Rent-A-Tool/README.md

 ## Introduction

 This project is my implementation for a point-of-sale application I call "Rent-A-Tool".
 The application is used to checkout the available tools in the app's Storage system.

 ## Usage

 If you'd like to use this application, you will need to run the Main.class file (located in the rentatool.app package) as a Java Application.

 The Rent-A-Tool application will first print out all the tools available for rental for your reference.
 Then, you will be greeted with a message welcoming you as a Rent-A-Tool associate.

 ### Prompts

 The Rent-A-Tool application will prompt you with the following:
 1. "Would you like to return a tool?"
     **Note:** *Valid responses include: Yes, yes, Y, y, No, no, N, n*

-   If **yes**:
+    - If **yes**:
         * prompts you to enter the Tool Code of the tool you want to return.
-   * prompts you if you'd like to return another tool.
+        * prompts you again if you'd like to return tool.

-   If **no**:
+    - If **no**:
         * presents you with a thank you message
         * prompts you to enter the information of the tool you want to checkout.
 2. "Please provide the following information to process a tool rental"
     Prompts you for:
     * Tool Code
-        Prints friendly try again message if code is invalid or checked out
+        - Prints friendly try again message if code is invalid or checked out
     * Rental day count
-        Prints friendly try again message if number is invalid
+        - Prints friendly try again message if number is invalid
     * Discount percent
         * Prints friendly try again message if input is not a number
         * Throws InvalidCheckoutArgumentException if not in the range [0, 100]
     * Checkout date
-        Prints friendly try again message if date is not in MM/dd/yy format
+        - Prints friendly try again message if date is not in MM/dd/yy format
             **Note:** *M/d/yy is also considered valid*
 3. Generates and prints out a Rental Agreement
 4. "Would you like to process another tool?"
     **Note:** *Valid responses include: Yes, yes, Y, y, No, no, N, n*

-   If **yes**, the application repeats from prompt 1.
+    * If **yes**, the application loops back to prompt 1.
-   If **no**, Rent-A-Tool presents you with a thank you message and terminates.
+    * If **no**, Rent-A-Tool presents you with a thank you message and terminates.

 ## Implementation